edwardsmoses/edwardsmoses.com/_data/blog/2022-09-10-unit-testing-of-firestore-rules.md

 template: BlogPost
 path: /unit-testing-firestore-rules
 date: 2022-09-10T12:11:25.330Z
-title: Unit Testing of Firestore Rules
+title: Testing Firestore Rules
 thumbnail: /assets/cloudfirestore.png
 ---

 ## Introduction

-I recently got on a project to build a mobile application, and I'm using Cloud Firestore as the database for the application.
+I recently got on a project to build a mobile application using Cloud Firestore as the NoSQL database for the application.

-Using Cloud Firestore allows you to secure access to the Collections using Rules.
-While I've worked with Rules in the past, it was easier to test that the rules were working through testing the application, but this time, while working on this application, friction to test that the rules were working appropriately was high (I would need to logout and login as different users multiple times).
+Using Cloud Firestore allows you to secure access to the data using Rules.
+While I've worked with Rules in the past, it was easier to check that the rules were working by testing the application.

+But this time, the friction to check if the rules were working was high - I would have to login as different users multiple times).

 And so, I looked into if it was possible to unit test the Firestore rules to make sure that access to the collections was secure.
 And voila, it was possible to do that using the Firebase emulator.